 - Additional Student Data – like elsewhere in Schoolrunner, student names in Gradebook are hyperlinks.
 Click on a student's name to visit that student's page, or just hover over the name to view demographic and academic info.

-- Expand and Collapse – when viewing Gradebook in the "Bucket" or "Standard" views, assessments will be grouped by default.
+- Expand and Collapse – when viewing Gradebook in the "Bucket" or "Standards" views, assessments will be grouped by default.
 Click the + icon to expand that grouping and view the assessments within it.
 Click the - icon to collapse it once again.
 Columns are color-coded in these views to help you navigate.

 - Sharing – if you want to share a specific view with a colleague, you can copy and send the URL shown in your browser.